West Virginia Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Wirt County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Wirt County that you need to transfer you would only need to order our forms once for all of your properties in Wirt County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Wirt County you only need to order once.

 A personal representative is the fiduciary appointed to administer a decedent's estate in probate.
 When the decedent dies with a will, the personal representative is the executor named in the will, or, if no executor is named, a qualifying beneficiary.
 When the decedent dies intestate (without a will), the personal representative selected by the court is called the administrator.